Requirement: Run PowerShell Script in SharePoint Online.

 - Just type the name of the script file (Use the “tab” key to get the tab-completion of the file name or manually enter “.\<filename>.ps1”) and hit enter.
 E.g. We have a PowerShell script “Get-SPODeletedSites.ps1” saved in folder “C:\Scripts” that lists all deleted sites in the tenant.

-Last but not least: You can also run a PowerShell script by simply right-clicking on the .ps1 file and choose “Run with PowerShell” from Windows file Explorer!
+You may have to enter your username and password and log in once (You need to have SharePoint Online Admin Permissions to connect to SPO Management Shell, BTW!).
+You can also run a PowerShell script by simply right-clicking on the .ps1 file and choosing “Run with PowerShell” from Windows File Explorer!